The hand of God: Falklands War and "symbolic revenge"

 In the 2019 documentary film Diego Maradona directed by Asif Kapadia, Maradona links the event to the Falklands War four years earlier, saying "[w]e, as Argentinians, didn't know what the military was up to.
 They told us that we were winning the war.
 But in reality, England was winning 20–0.
 It was tough.
 The hype made it seem like we were going to play out another war.
 I knew it was my hand.
 It wasn't my plan but the action happened so fast that the linesman didn't see me putting my hand in.
 The referee looked at me and he said: 'Goal.'
 It was a nice feeling like some sort of symbolic revenge against the English."

-Ivan Lopez-Muniz wrote in 2017 that in Argentina the "entire nation", including the Government and the Argentine Football Association, still "praises the most blatant act of cheating ever caught on tape", partly because "Argentines are humans, and humans are hypocrites" but also because of a long history of grievances against the United Kingdom, that includes not only the 1982 Falklands War, but other matters such as England manager Alf Ramsay calling the Argentine players animals after Argentine Captain Antonio Rattín was sent off against England in the 1966 World Cup, as well as Britain's invasions of the future Argentine capital Buenos Aires in 1806 and 1807, and its seizure of the Falkland Islands (known to Argentines as Las Malvinas) "in 1832".
-Lopez-Muniz concluded that, because of the combination of high and low standards, "Quite simply, it means that Maradona, on that day, was an Englishman."
+Ivan Lopez-Muniz wrote in 2017 that in Argentina the "entire nation", including the Government and the Argentine Football Association, still "praises the most blatant act of cheating ever caught on tape", partly because "Argentines are humans, and humans are hypocrites" but also because of a long history of grievances against the United Kingdom, that includes not only the 1982 Falklands War, but other matters such as England manager Alf Ramsay calling the Argentine players "animals" after Argentine Captain Antonio Rattín was sent off against England in the 1966 World Cup, as well as Britain's invasions of the future Argentine capital Buenos Aires in 1806 and 1807, and its reassertion of sovereignty over the Falkland Islands (known to Argentines as Las Malvinas) "in 1832".

+Other football observers have also called the goal a physical embodiment of viveza criolla (roughly translating to 'native cunning'), a philosophy commonly associated with South America which more or less justifies the path taken to succeed even if it is unfair.